UB-Mannheim/RaiseWikibase/README.md

 ## Creating a mini Wikibase instance in a few minutes

-The script fills a fresh Wikibase instance with 8400+ properties from Wikidata in roughly 30 seconds.
-Additional seven seconds are needed to query the Wikidata endpoint.
+The script `miniWikibase.py` fills a fresh Wikibase instance with some structured and unstructured data in roughly 30 seconds.
+The data include 8400+ properties from Wikidata, two templates, a page with SPARQL examples, a page with a sidebar and modules.
+Check the folder `texts` containing unstructured data and add there you own data.
+Information about the Wikidata properties is queried through the Wikidata endpoint and it takes a few seconds.
 Run:
 ```shell
 python3 miniWikibase.py
 ```